denten-books/plain-text/1-chapter.md

 More than superficial embellishment, the skeuomorphic metaphor structures all meaning-carrying units from letters, to words, paragraphs, chapters, books, and pages.
 In our example, we know that there is nothing inherently page-like about stiff slabs of glass and silicone.
-The metaphor of "turing the page by swiping across the screen" conceals the structural rift between media.
+The metaphor of "turning the page by swiping across the screen" conceals the structural rift between media.
 Why would readers engage in such a charade?
 Why not simply make use of novel interfaces afforded by new technology?
 The literature from the field of human--computer